alanlin24/hack_recaptcha/README.md

 * Make statistics about when the checkbox-captcha suffices and when it doesn't.
 * Programmatically bypass the captcha by interpreting bytecode.
-* Programmatically bypass the captcha by simply executing a rendering engine and automating movements of the mouse.
-But it would be slighty less funny.

-Cheers and good reversing!